 - Required: ENVS 205 is on List A (Impact) and List C (Humanities), and is a pre-req for GEOG 203

-- Environmental Science: EARTH 270 or ENVS 200 qualify as Natural Science Electives.
+- Environmental Science (choose 1): EARTH 270, and ENVS 200 qualify as Natural Science Electives (NSE).

-- Economic Prosperity: GEOG 203 is on List A (Impact) and List C (Humanities)
+- Economic Prosperity (choose 1): GEOG 203 is on List A (Impact) and List C (Humanities)

 - There are many other interesting courses that can count towards the Sustainability Diploma that would fit in your open elective slots.
 The courses above are noted because they fit into the more restricted NSE or CSE elective slots.